Rust-Proof/rustproof/README.md

 ### Using Rustproof

+`#![plugin(rustproof)]` is required in each file where rustproof is used.
+Typically this is placed at the beginning of a file.

-Rustproof uses a function attribute `condition` to allow declaring pre/postcondition.
+Rustproof uses a custom attribute `condition` to allow declaring pre/postconditions on functions.

 The attribute is supplied as:
 `#[condition(pre=" ", post=" ")]`
+and must be supplied before a function definition.

 See [USAGE](USAGE.md) for a detailed explanation of the attribute system.

 See [EXAMPLES](EXAMPLES.md) for example functions with condition attributes.

+Additionally, `#![plugin(rustproof(debug))]` prints out basic blocks of each function annotated with `#[condition(..)]`, as well as a step-by-step view of generating the verification condition.

 ## Contributors